GreatCowBASIC/Help/output/md/epread.md

 is the variable in which to store the data after it has been read from EEPROM.

+Note Do not exceed the location ( also known as the EEProm address ) of the physical EEProm.
+If the EEProm size is 256 ensure location is in the range of 0 to 255; If the EEProm size is 512 ensure location is in the range of 0 to 511 and use a Word variable as the location parameter.
+Example:

 <span class="strong">**Example:**</span>

 ``` screen